 From a normal push-up position, place your hands just a few inches apart from each other underneath your chest.

-From the standard push-up position lift one leg up off the ground and do a set, switch legs to complete the set.
+From the standard push-up position, lift one leg up off the ground.
+Perform a set of push-ups and then switch legs to complete the set.
 Be sure to engage your core to help you stay in position!

-Get into position and bring one arm behind your back or to your side and complete the movement, switch arms and complete the set.
+Get into position and bring one arm behind your back or to your side.
+Complete the movement, switch arms and complete the set.
 These are a great challenge!

 The Feet Elevated Push-Up

 Do a normal push-up, but with your feet elevated on a box or bench.
 The higher the platform, the more you’ll work your shoulders, chest, and core.
-For more challenge, use an exercise ball.
+For an added challenge, use an exercise ball.

 Performed with hands on an elevated platform, commonly seen with medicine balls.
 For an even more advanced exercise, you can also elevate the feet.